cerner/ccl-testing/README.md

 and to generate code documentation.
 It also houses dependencies for those maven plugins.
 Specifically, ccl-testing houses the components listed below.
 Please visit individual components for details and usage instructions.

-* [cerner-maven-ccl-plugin](cerner-maven-ccl-plugin/README.md) - Maven plugin for transferring resources, compiling CCL code and tests, executing the tests, and retrieving the test and coverage results.
+* [ccl-maven-plugin](ccl-maven-plugin/README.md) - Maven plugin for transferring resources, compiling CCL code and tests, executing the tests, and retrieving the test and coverage results.
-* [cerner-maven-cerreal-plugin](cerner-maven-cerreal-plugin#cerner-maven-cerreal-plugin) - Maven reporting plugin to report test and coverage results.
+* [cerreal-maven-plugin](cerreal-maven-plugin#cerreal-maven-plugin) - Maven reporting plugin to report test and coverage results.
-* [cerner-maven-whitenoise-plugin](cerner-maven-whitenoise-plugin#cerner-maven-whitenoise-plugin) - Maven reporting plugin that identifies common CCL coding errors.
+* [whitenoise-maven-plugin](whitenoise-maven-plugin#whitenoise-maven-plugin) - Maven reporting plugin that identifies common CCL coding errors.
-* [cerner-maven-cdoc-plugin](cerner-maven-cdoc-plugin#cerner-maven-cdoc-plugin) - Maven reporting plugin that generates code documentation from code comments.
+* [cdoc-maven-plugin](cdoc-maven-plugin#cdoc-maven-plugin) - Maven reporting plugin that generates code documentation from code comments.
 * [ecosystem](ecosystem#ecosystem) - Eclipse preferences to ensure consistent formating and compiler settings.
 Imported using Workspace Mechanic.
-* [ftp-util](ftp-util/README.md) - cerner-maven-ccl-plugin dependency used to ftp resource to/from the Cerner Millennium back end.
+* [ftp-util](ftp-util/README.md) - ccl-maven-plugin dependency used to ftp resource to/from the Cerner Millennium back end.
-* [j4ccl](j4ccl#j4ccl) - cerner-maven-ccl-plugin dependency defining common classes and interfaces for accessing a Cerner Millennium back end.
+* [j4ccl](j4ccl#j4ccl) - ccl-maven-plugin dependency defining common classes and interfaces for accessing a Cerner Millennium back end.
-* [j4ccl-ssh](j4ccl-ssh#j4ccl-ssh) - cerner-maven-ccl-plugin dependency leveraging JCraft to define ssh implemetations for j4ccl interfaces.
+* [j4ccl-ssh](j4ccl-ssh#j4ccl-ssh) - ccl-maven-plugin dependency leveraging JCraft to define ssh implemetations for j4ccl interfaces.
-* [jsch-util](jsch-util#jsch-util) - cerner-maven-ccl-plugin dependency leverating JCraft to provide back-end connections for j4ccl-ssh.
+* [jsch-util](jsch-util#jsch-util) - ccl-maven-plugin dependency leverating JCraft to provide back-end connections for j4ccl-ssh.

 Some significant differences from legacy versions to note
-* The prefix ***cerner-*** in the artifactId of the maven plugins.
+* The artifactId for plugins is now `X-maven-plugin` rather than `maven-X-plugin` to satisfy [maven3 restrictions on plugin naming][plugin-naming].
+* Several groupId changes.
+All components now live below com.cerner.ccl or com.cerner.ftp.
-* The [specifyDebugCcl](cerner-maven-ccl-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) flag in the cerner-maven-ccl-plugin.
+* The [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) flag in the ccl-maven-plugin.

 ## Quick Start Guide
 If you are new to CCL Unit testing and want to get started quickly, [look here][cclunit_quickstart].

 For recommendations on setting up maven, [look here](doc/CONFIGUREMAVEN.md).

-Take a look at the [sample pom configuration](cerner-maven-ccl-plugin/README.md) and [configuration options](cerner-maven-ccl-plugin/doc/CONFIGURATIONOPTIONS.md) for the unit testing plugin.
+Take a look at the [sample pom configuration](ccl-maven-plugin/README.md) and [configuration options](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md) for the unit testing plugin.

 Don't want your password showing up in log files?
-[Look here](cerner-maven-ccl-plugin/doc/PASSWORDLOGGING.md).
+[Look here](ccl-maven-plugin/doc/PASSWORDLOGGING.md).

 ## Release Schedule